survivejs/react-book/manuscript/06_from_notes_to_kanban.md

 ### Connecting `Lane` with `Editable`

-Next we can use this generic component to allow a `Lane`'s name to be modified.
+Next, we can use this generic component to allow a `Lane`'s name to be modified.
 This will give a hook for our logic.
 We'll need to alter `<div className='lane-name'>{name}</div>` as follows:

 **app/components/Lane.jsx**